If reading loads isn't your thing just memorise these six tips:

 End well!
 Stick to the end-time you agreed with your neighbours and ask your guests to leave quietly (in small groups if you can).
 And if you have any die-hard, party animals, turning the music off is a great way to signal that it’s time to go…

 Operation clean up Early the next day, get out and clean any party rubbish off the street.
-It’s a great way to flash your Awesome Hosty Prowess to the neighbours… Neighbourly check-in Another great move is to check-in with your neighbours to see if they had any issues, and do what you can to fix any problems.
+It’s a great way to flash your Awesome Hosty Prowess to the neighbours… Another great move is to check-in with your neighbours to see if they had any issues, and do what you can to fix any problems.